 How long are the animals in foster homes?

 This varies depending on the type of foster.
 Underage animals may need anywhere from a week up to 3 months in a home, a medical recovery foster may need just a few weeks.
 Animals needing training or working on a behavior modification program, may stay in foster as long as they are progressing.
 Dogs can even be taken out for day trips or weekend sleepovers as a nice rest from the stress of the shelter.
 An interested rescue or adopter may be found at any time - so be prepared to answer questions and be available for meet and greets.

 How do we select animals to place with you?

 We use evaluation tools to help match up the animals personality and needs with your lifestyle and home environment.
 Not all our animals are eligible for foster.
-Once you have completed training, you will get an email twice a month with a list of animals that we need fosters for.
-Please follow the instructions in the email to schedule a pick up time.
+Kitten fosters are contacted on an as needed basis.
+Dog fosters are encouraged to have a discussion with our foster coordinator to find the best fit.

 What do I need to buy?